hamedzurat/Enrollium/README.md

 - Sync changes across the platform instantly.
 - Provide insights into enrollment trends.

 ### **History**

 ![history.png](readame-assets/history.png)

+- This shows a students all the course list.

 ### **Search**

 ![search.png](readame-assets/search.png)

+- You can easily find the page you want.
+- You can press the `/` button to open the search dialogue.

 ### **Login, User Info, and Forgot Password**